Welcome to HIS RETS Support

 The Search transaction requests that the server search one or more searchable databases and return the list of qualifying records.
 The body of the response contains the records matching the query, presented in the requested format.
-The data can be returned in one of three formats: COMPACT, COMPACT-DECODED or STANDARD-XML and are further explained in the Output Formats section of this site.
+The data can be returned in two formats: COMPACT or COMPACT-DECODED and are further explained in the Output Formats section of this site.

 The GetObject transaction is used to retrieve structured information related to known system entities.
 It can be used to retrieve multimedia files and other key-related information.
 Objects requested and returned from this transaction are requested and returned as MIME media types.
 The message body for successful retrievals contains only the objects in the specified MIME media type.
 Error responses follow the normal response format (RETS spec section 3.9).

 The Logout transaction terminates a session.
 Except in cases where connection failure prevents it or the user has requested an immediate shutdown of the client, the client SHOULD send the Logout transaction.
 If the client sends a Logout transaction, the server MUST attempt to send a response before terminating the session.

 The server MAY send accounting information back to the client in the response to this transaction.
 The client is not required to display or otherwise process the accounting information.

 Backus-Naur form.
 A formal description of syntax used within a standard.
 The BNF description will show, for example, what characters can and cannot be used as a specific value.